selvam920/trina_grid/doc/features/cell_value_change_handling.md

 }
 ```

-This example demonstrates how to use both cell-level and grid-level callbacks to handle changes in a TrinaGrid, with a visual log showing the sequence of events.
+This example demonstrates how to use cell-level callbacks for both value changes and keyboard events, along with grid-level callbacks to handle changes in a TrinaGrid, with a visual log showing the sequence of events and keyboard interactions.